 Trinity Newington Residents' Association (TNRA) was formed in 1976, by and for residents of the Newington Trust Estate in London, SE1 (now rebranded as Trinity Village).
 This then consisted of Trinity Church Square and Merrick Square, parts of Cole Street, Falmouth Road, Swan Street and Trinity Street.

 For the last 40 years, TNRA has worked to improve life for residents in numerous ways and had many significant achievements.
 TNRA organises events for the community and helps residents in dealing with the managing agents and Southwark council.

 Who does TNRA represent?

 Newington (Trust) Estate/Trinity Village is the residential property owned (or formerly owned) by Trinity House, consisting of Trinity Church Square and Merrick Square, and parts of Cole Street, Falmouth Road, Harper Road, Swan Street and Trinity Street, plus Bedford Row.
 Most of the residents in TNRA's area, which covers about 320 households, are tenants who rent direct from Trinity House through their managing agents, currently Knight Frank.
 Some have bought long leaseholds of their flats, some rent from these leaseholders, and a few are freehold owners.
 See here for more details about the estate.

 The TNRA committee

-TNRA is completely independent of Trinity House and run by a voluntary committee, chosen each year at the annual general meeting.
+TNRA is completely independent of Trinity House and run by a voluntary committee, chosen each year at the annual general meeting in April.
 The committee meets monthly to organise TNRA's work and events and keeps members informed about local issues.
 TNRA is a residents' organisation.
 It has no connection with the estate's managing agents or owner, except that TNRA officers meet and correspond with them on behalf of residents.